 Capital will be a crucial element to recover from those mistakes.
 Making a mistake, also big ones are part of Blitzscaling.
-In short, those who take the risks of Blitzscaling are able to also amass the rewards by building multi-billion companies at global scale.
+In short, those who take the risks of Blitzscaling are able to also amass the rewards by building multi-billion companies at a global scale.

 The reward is the first-scaler advantage